 She was ringbearer at our wedding, also helping with a good deal of the coordinating and office work!
 We added to the herd and have continued to do so, with each goat having a distinct personality and sweet disposition that claims a special place in our hearts.

 And much like potato chips, you can't have just one!

-All of our goat yoga activities are done as a fundraiser to help offset feed and care costs for the animals on the ranch.
-Thank you for helping support our small business.
+All of our goat yoga activities are done to help offset feed and care costs for the animals on the farm and ranch year round.
+Thank you for helping support our small farm business.

 Ranch Q + A

 Who is 'California Goat Yoga'?

 CAGY is a public outreach program by Mullenax Ranch.
 We are a small family owned and operated working ranch out of Tehachapi, CA with mobile goat yoga programs all over the state.
 Our specialty is Nigerian Dwarf Goats, which are classified as a miniature breed of dairy goat.
 We started offering goat yoga in June 2018 as a way to help feed and care for the animals after a particularly hard winter on the ranch, along with public interest in meeting our beloved miniature goats.
 We're a young husband and wife team with a dream, living 'off-the-grid' and hoping to preserve the natural landscape the ranch calls home through holistic management.
 Every public outreach program goes directly back into caring for and providing for the animals.
 We do goat yoga to feed our animals.